docker-hy/docker-hy.github.io/exercises.md

 The backend README should have all the information needed to connect.

 > TIP: When configuring the database, you might need to destroy the automatically created volumes.
 Use command `docker volume prune` to remove unused volumes when testing.
+Make sure to remove containers that depend on them beforehand.

+> `restart: unless-stopped` can help if the postgres takes a while to get ready

 ![]({{ "/images/exercises/back-front-redis-and-database.png" | absolute_url }})